 HelloFax is a great service to use if you only send faxes every now and then since you likely won’t exceed the five-fax limit.

-If you don’t have a telephone line but want a local fax number then you could get one with RingCentral.
-Its cheapest fax plan costs $12.99/month but you can use the 30-day free trial to gauge its services before committing to a subscription.
+If you don’t have a telephone line but want a local fax number, you could get one with RingCentral.
+Its cheapest fax plan costs $12.99/month, but you can use the 30-day free trial to gauge its services before committing to a subscription.

 We actually did a full overview of this service that you can check out here.

 It’s easier than ever to fax without a telephone line, but before you choose a method or service, you should take a look at a few factors on this checklist to see if it’s the right option for your specific needs.